 The Keyword Gap feature is a nice addition to the previous section about competitor research.

-I personally do my competitor, keyword and topic research the way I describe at features 2 and 3 above, but I know others who really love the Keyword Gap feature.
+I do my competitor, keyword, and topic research the way I describe in features 2 and 3 above, but I know others who love the Keyword Gap feature.

-What this feature does, it offers a side-by-side comparison of keyword and content profiles of up to 5 domains.
-You would typically submit your own domain in the box at the left, and then add up to 4 competitors in the boxes next to it:
+What this module does, is it offers a side-by-side comparison of keyword and content profiles of up to 5 domains.
+You would typically submit your own domain in the top field and then add up to 4 competitors in the fields underneath:

 The most valuable data is the data presented in the keyword details table: